turingschool/front-end-curriculum/lessons/module-4/environments.md

 tags: environments, environment variables
 ---

-Environments in software development refer to a configured setup of tools, platforms and data management for your application.
-Each environment typically corresponds with a specific stage of the release process.
+Environments in software development refer to the place where your code runs.
+The "where" in this definition is less of a physical location, and refers more to a configured setup of tools, platforms, hardware and software.
+Each environment typically corresponds with a specific phase of the release process.

 ## A Brief History